aishraj/alexa-bitcoins/README.md

-# Bitcoin price Skill for Amazon Alexa
+# Bitcoin price Skill for Amazon Echo/Alexa

 An hour long weekend hack project to try out Alexa developer kit and AWS Lambda.
 Currently a very simple and dumb application that makes a coindesk API call to get the price.